LabBench-Society/LabBench.Documentation/content/en/docs/experiments/ProtocolProperties.md

 ---
-title: Properties
+title: Protocol properties
-description: Instructions on how to install LabBench
+description: Control and configure the behavior of a protocol.
 weight: 16
 ---